terrycojones/tcr-crossings/README.md

 * <s>Following commenting, add the new comment to the list.</s>
 * <s>Add minimal / textual UI for crossings.</s>
 * Some notes on crossings have URLs in them.
 Turn them into links.
-* Work on the admin interface to allow editing of comments.
+* <s>Work on the admin interface to allow editing of comments.
 A downside here is that you currently need to know the id of the crossing you want to examine comments for.
-That's because the crossings are not in the db.
+That's because the crossings are not in the db.</s>

 ### Can wait a little